Tag: Pierre du Plessis

 Koos Kombi

 Today Mother Mary took a break from playing the piano.
-She suddenly remembered a time Mona du Plessis came to her after a ‘do’ at the town hall.
-These memories come and go so she must tell them as she thinks of them.
+She suddenly remembered a time Mona du Plessis came to her some time after a ‘do’ at the town hall.
+These fifty year old memories come and go, so she must tell them as she thinks of them.

-Mona said to me – says Mary – “While we were at the town hall Kosie took the kombi, loaded up the de Villiers kids and drove to Joan and Jannie’s where our kids were.
-Then they all got in – Mignon, Jean-Prieur, Sheila, everybody and they drove up and down Hector Street!”
+Mona said to me – says Mary – “Jinne Mary, while we were at the town hall, Kosie took the kombi, loaded up the de Villiers kids and drove to Joan and Jannie’s where our kids were.
+Then they all got in – Mignon, Jean-Prieur, Sheila, everybody, and they drove up and down Hector Street!”

-Of course I remember doing stuff like this – I loved “borrowing” the kombi – but I don’t really recall any specific accomplices!
-I spose it looked a bit like this:
+Of course, I remember doing stuff like this – I loved “borrowing” the kombi – but I don’t really recall that specific escapade.
+The expedition accomplices would have included these, so here’s a possible montage of what a ‘stolen’ kombi in Hector Street might have looked like:

 Koos Kombi full_2